Cryptkeeper/libreorama/README.md

 This will compile a `libreorama` binary, ready to use. `make install` is available to install libreorama to your user bin path.

+### Configuration Constants

+libreorama contains several pre-sized buffers to ensure memory usage is constant.
+If your usage is extreme, you may need to modify the values. libreorama does not support a configuration file, so any modifications will require the project be recompiled.

+* `ENCODE_BUFFER_MAX_LENGTH` (see `encode.h`), defaults to 4096.
+This is the maximum per frame network buffer length.
+This is used for encoding and buffering the Light-O-Rama network data prior to being written to the serial port.
+* `CHANNEL_BUFFER_MAX_COUNT` (see `channel.h`), defaults to 128.
+This is the maximum amount of supported channels.

 ## Usage
 libreorama is designed as a CLI program that plays a sequence (or list of sequences) when ran.
 Once playback is complete, it will exit.
 Scheduling behavior can be done using libreorama in conjunction with other programs such as [cron](https://en.wikipedia.org/wiki/Cron).